Used Car Purchases: What to do When Your Car Does Not Work Properly

 If you got the money to buy the car from your bank or credit union, neither the bank nor credit union is liable for any claims you have against the dealer.

-- You can contact your local Better Business Bureau, find out if your local city or municipality offers a mediation service, or try a local Dispute Resolution Center.
-The Legal Voice's Mediation publication has more information about using mediation as an alternative to going to court.
+You can contact your local Better Business Bureau, find out if your local city or municipality offers a mediation service, or try a local Dispute Resolution Center.
+Our publication Mediation: Should I Use It? has more information about using mediation as an alternative to going to court.

 You can sue in court to try to recover the cost of your damages.
 Your "damages" are the difference in the value of the car you got and its value as warranted.
 You can also use repair costs to measure damages.